osmond/plant-tracker/README.md

 ## Usage

 1. Click **Add Plant** to create a new entry.
-2. Upload a photo and fill out the care schedule.
+2. Choose a plant type, upload a photo and fill out the care schedule.
 3. Type a plant name to automatically fetch matching scientific names from the GBIF Species API.
 4. Selecting a suggestion shows its classification, common names and synonyms beneath the field.
 5. If available, specimen photos from GBIF appear as thumbnails for quick reference.